PeterDaveHello/switching.software-website/content/use/send/index.en.md

 ---
-title: Send (Forked from Firefox Send)
+title: Send
 icon: icon.svg
 replaces:
     - wetransfer
+aliases:
+    - firefox-send
 ---

 **Send** is an easy-to-use ephemeral end-to-end encrypted file sharing service.
 Originally developed by Mozilla, it was forked and is now maintained by the community.